Scroll

 Google’s latest shiny thing, AI Max, promises a boost in conversions and an easier life for advertisers.
 It claims to use cutting-edge machine learning to expand targeting, write smarter ads, and automatically send users to the most relevant pages.
 Sounds great on paper.
 But we’ve been here before.

-For years, Google has told us that broad match has changed.
+For years, Google has told us that broad match in Google Ads has changed.
 It went away, did some “soul searching”, and came back promising it’s a new keyword match — no longer the wildcard that invites the whole bar back to your flat at 3am on a Saturday.
 Yet, time and time again, it’s still the same story: huge reach, huge spend, and huge volumes of absolute rubbish leads (especially for lead gen businesses).

 Now, Google wants us to believe that AI Max, broad match’s smarter cousin from the big city, is different.
 We’re not so sure.